They say failure only makes you stronger. Sadly, that’s not the case when a dental implant fails.

 So after you’ve experience one or more of these symptoms, what can you do to care for you dental implant?
 What are the treatment options?

 How you take care of the potential failure depends on the cause.
 But no matter what the cause is, the first thing you should do is contact your dentist.

 If the implant area is infected, try to gently clean the area on a regular basis until you can meet with your dentist.
 Good oral hygiene is also very important in these cases.
 The sooner you notice an infection and get it taken care of, the better.

-On the other hand, if the implant is failing because of too much stress or damage, your dentist may need to graft some bone in order to make it more secure.
+On the other hand, if the implant is failing because of too much stress or damage, your dentist may need to perform and bone graft in order to make it more secure.

 Tips For Dental Implant Failure Prevention

 Before you start experiencing symptoms, the best way to avoid problems is to properly maintain your dental implants, helping you to avoid implant failure.

 First, you can do this by keeping up good oral hygiene, brushing and flossing twice a day and using alcohol-free antibacterial mouthwash.

 Second, scheduling regular visits to your dentist is crucial to the health of not only your dental implant but your overall mouth health.
 It’s best to schedule an appointment every three to six months.

 Third, you may want to consider updating your diet to eat more bone- and gum-healthy foods, like milk, eggs, and fish.
 And you should also avoid hard foods and candies to prevent damage to the implant.

 After reading this article, you may feel worried that your implant will fail.
 But remember, about 95% of implants are successful, so it’s actually a rare occurrence.
 Plus, now you know how to best prevent and avoid an implant failure.

 However, if this does end up happening to you, you’re now equipped with the knowledge to combat and correct the problem.
 The first set, of course, being to consult with your dentist.